Osteoarthritis in Dogs

 What is the outlook for dogs with Osteoarthritis?

 Osteoarthritis is a progressive disease, meaning once it is present it will never go away and will gradually get worse.
-If management techniques are followed as described, many pets will live comfortably with arthritis for several years.
+If management techniques are followed as described, many pets will live comfortably with Arthritis for several years.
 If changes are not implemented until disease is severe, or not implemented at all, quality of life will be affected much more rapidly.

 Disclaimer